lordmathis/llamactl/docs/development/contributing.md

 - Documentation credits
 - Annual contributor highlights

-Thank you for contributing to LlamaCtl!
+Thank you for contributing to Llamactl!